benravago/TodoMVC.fx/README.md

-Update: added support for a JSON-based markup language; build scripts will need rework as well.
+Update: added support for a JSON-based markup language

+Do <code>make</code> to see build targets.